sujalshah-bit/zulip/templates/zerver/integrations/include/event-filtering-instruction.md

+To filter the events that trigger the notifications:

+Check the **[] Filter events that will trigger notifications?** option.
+Once selected, a UI will appear with checkboxes for different events and two buttons for convenience – **Check all** and **Uncheck all**.

+OR

-To filter the events that trigger the notifications, you can append either `&only_events=["event_a","event_b"]` or `&exclude_events=["event_a","event_b"]` (or both, with different events) to the URL you generated with an arbitrary number of supported events.
+you can append
+either `&only_events=["event_a","event_b"]` or `&exclude_events=["event_a","event_b"]`
+(or both, with different events) to the URL you generated with an arbitrary number of supported events.